openvinotoolkit/openvino_notebooks/notebooks/245-oneformer-segmentation/README.md

 ## Notebook Contents

-This tutorial demonstrates step-by-step instructions on how to run and optimize HuggingFace OneFormer with OpenVINO.
+This tutorial demonstrates step-by-step instructions on how to run HuggingFace OneFormer with OpenVINO.

 The tutorial consists of the following steps:
 - Install required libraries